Game Boy Advance SP: Backlit model (AGS-101)

 The North American backlit version comes in three standard colors: "Pearl Blue", "Pearl Pink" and "Graphite" (a greyer version of Onyx Black).
 There were also two Toys "R" Us exclusive backlit models; a "SpongeBob SquarePants" model and a "Limited Edition Pikachu" model.

 In 2006, the AGS-101 backlit model also saw a very limited release in Europe.
-Few models made it to market, likely due to the release of the Game Boy Advance-compatible Nintendo DS one year prior.
 The European version was released in "Surf Blue" as well as re-issued in "Pink" and "Tribal" editions.

 Unlike the North American release, the European box does not feature any prominent text to distinguish the backlit models from the older frontlit models.
 In addition, only the "Surf Blue" color was unique to the AGS-101, the other two colors "Pink" and "Tribal" had already been released as frontlit models – for these reasons it can be very difficult to identify a European backlit SP.
 Apart from the AGS-101 model number on the base of the unit, the only other obvious distinguishing feature of the European backlit model is the large picture of the Game Boy Advance SP featured on the front of the box.
 (The European frontlit models of "Pink" and "Tribal" only feature small pictures of the Game Boy Advance SP on the sides of the box and Flower/Tattoo patterns on the front, respectively.)

 The AGS-101 Game Boy Advance SP was the final Nintendo handheld to have backward compatibility with Game Boy and Game Boy Color games in North America and Europe.